BruhGaming1776/BananaCrumbs.US/terms-of-service.md

 For information on accounts, please see https://bananacrumbs.us/faq

 - Plans
-  - TempMailPlus plans offered by BananaCrumbs, LLC. include additional, premium benefits and features which paying users with a BananaCrumbs ID may utilize.
+  - TempMail Plus and TempMail Ultra plans offered by BananaCrumbs, LLC. include additional, premium benefits and features which paying users with a BananaCrumbs ID and TempMail Account may utilize.
   - For more information on plans, please see https://tempmail.lol/pricing.html

 - Billing